Available Manx and Cymric Kittens

 When available, we have CFA or TICA registered Manx and Cymric kittens for sale.
 To increase your chances of finding exactly what you’re looking for from us, contact us early and plan ahead.
+There’s a lot of great information within this page.
 Our breeding program, reputation and a sound Manx cat is our main priority.
-I have 29 years breeding experience exclusively with this breed.
+In 2026, we have the distinction of breeding CFA registered Manx cats for 30 years.
 You’ve found a great place to start your search.

-We have worked with, and owned cats from, Lyssa at Faerietail Cattery, for over 20 yrs.
-We’re happy to share what Lyssa still has available below.
+We have worked with, and owned cats from, Lyssa Paull at Faerietail Cattery in Washington state, for over 20 yrs.
+We’re happy to share what Lyssa still has available from 2025.
+Lyssa’s kitten is older with a great price discount.
+Please consider giving Hazy a home, she’s the last older kitten looking for a home.

 Available Kittens – From Faerietail Cattery (Washington State)

-Description: Black silver classic tabby with white, short hair, tailed, female Manx.
+Description – Silver classic tabby, short hair, tailed, female Manx.

 Kitten Reservation List

-- As of 07/17/2025, Karello Cattery is no longer accepting deposits or reservations for our upcoming kittens.
+• As of 07/17/2025, Karello Cattery is no longer accepting deposits or reservations for our upcoming kittens.
 We’re not retiring, the dynamics of trust has changed.
 Online scamming is rampant and has affected many financial aspects of our daily lives.
 We feel our energies are better utilized elsewhere in our breeding program.
-Don’t be discouraged, contact us, and stay in touch for best results.
+Don’t be discouraged, we know there aren’t many breeders left, stay in touch for best results.

-- You may still contact us to inquire about purchasing a kitten.
-Once they’ve been born or are posted on our website is ok, too.
-As mentioned above, we love hearing from you and especially talking about our Manx and Cymric cats.
+• Contact us to inquire about purchasing a kitten, now, once they’ve been born or are posted on our website.
+We love hearing from you and especially talking about our Manx and Cymric cats.

-We appreciate potential new owners who are respectful and understanding to our breeding program and future generations.
+We appreciate potential new owners who are respectful and understanding to our breeding program and future generations come first.
 We reserve the right not to work with anyone that is unkind and threatens us in any way.
 We believe in trust, good communication and a partnership, rather than a dictatorship, when it comes to placing our precious Manx and Cymric cats.
-Our new owners are family.
-We’ve placed our babies with owners from all walks of life and testified as an expert witness in court, with 29 yrs experience breeding registered Manx.
+Our new owners are family, we realize we can’t please everyone.
+However, having a good working relationship gives quality of life to all involved.
+We’ve placed our babies with owners from all walks of life and have even testified as an expert witness in court, with over 29 yrs experience breeding registered Manx.

 We breed Manx cats as a hobby, not a business.
 Breeding is not our main source of income.
-We usually place what we will not use in our breeding program.
-Preserving the Manx and Cymric breed for future generations is our only goal and most important to us.
+We usually place what we will not use in our breeding program into select, loving homes.
+Preserving healthy, sound Manx and Cymric breed for future generations is our only goal and most important to us.

-Things that factor into being approved to buy one of our Manx kittens are availability, your home, lifestyle, upcoming expected litters, number of breeding females and amount or quality of kittens born.
-I’m happy to speak with you personally, you’re welcome to visit my home, once your Manx has been paid for and I offer video chat via Zoom anytime, to update your kittens growth.
+Things that factor into being approved to buy one of our Manx kittens are availability, your home, lifestyle, upcoming expected litters, breeding females and amount or quality of kittens born.
+I’m happy to speak with you personally, you’re welcome to visit my home, if you purchase a kitten.
+I offer video chat via Zoom to visit with your kitten.
+Ask to see the parents, I am happy to show you your kittens parents.

 Our Location